 Handprint Reindeer

 Trace little hands on brown paper to create reindeer ornaments.
-It’s a heartwarming way to capture how much they’ve grown each year.
+It’s a heartwarming way to capture how much they’ve grown each year, and these look adorable attached to brown paper bag gift wrap.

 Salt Dough Handprints